golemfactory/golem-rd/Lottery-driven-verification.md

        2) to provide a small incentive for Providers to check their peers (ones they suspect are cheating) and report to R. Such Provider-driven redundancy is incentivized by chances of getting extra winning-tickets
        3) to prevent R from maneouvering winning tickets to R's pocket

-8. Q: P1 (or his Sybils) might push bad results to hasten overal solution, when better paid work is to be done
+8. Q: P1 might push bad results to hasten overal solution, when better paid work is to be done

     A: P1 won't do that, as its better to just commit to correct task and do the more expensive work.
 Besides that better paid work might be also more difficult, so it requires some involvment on behalf of P1 first.
+However there's a more serious problem listed in Known Problems ("Opportunistic P-Sybils")

 9. Q: R retries task creation many times until his P\*s get the winning tickets without having to do much work